ahmedcali84/matrix/README.md

 ## Usage

 The program performs various matrix operations.
-You can specify the maximum value for matrix elements using a command-line argument.
-Here is how you use the program:

 1. **Compile the Program**:
     ```bash
     make
     ```

-2. **Run the Program with Command-Line Arguments**:
+2. **Run the Program to test the test_cases**:
     ```bash
     ./test_cases
     ```